Arts & Culture

 Ancient Cook Islands Polynesian culture isn’t only in museums, we celebrate it in our everyday lives.
 It’s so easy to experience as we love sharing it with visitors.

 The Cook Islands are a modern Pacific nation whose people are a cosmopolitan blend of their ancient Polynesian heritage, with a European twist.
 There are so many ways to immerse yourself in their culture and slip into the laidback life the locals have created.
 Cook Islanders are happy, friendly and vibrant people who love engaging with travellers and sharing their lifestyle with their visitors.
 From lazing on the beach, and shopping at the markets to enjoying a cocktail as the sun sets at a local beach bar, the locals are right there with you, sharing in the magic and joy of their island life.

 Book your spot at an ‘Island Night’ cultural show for an unforgettable cultural experience.
 Available at a variety of resorts and cultural centres on Rarotonga and Aitutaki, this is an evening where the locals share their exciting history through traditional music, song, dance and food.

-After an exciting Saturday night enjoying the safe and friendly nightlife of the Cook Islands, relax on a Sunday, just like the locals.
-Attend a church service at one of the many beautiful churches dotted around the islands and be greeted by a warm welcome and some of the most beautiful hymns and harmonies you have ever heard.
+Relax on a Sunday, just like the locals.
+Attend a church service at one of the many beautiful Cook Islands Christian Churches (CICC) dotted around the islands and be greeted by a warm welcome and some of the most beautiful hymns and harmonies you have ever heard.